intesys/openapi-server/readme.md

 ### Exporting an async function

-You can also export an async function, wich MUST resolve to an express router or middleware.
+You can also export an async function, which MUST resolve to an express router or middleware.

 ```javascript
 // using Parcel to build and watch your single page application